All Episodes

 This also came up on The View today.

-Rush has dropped 90 pounds in less than six months, thanks to uh the Florida-based Quick Weight Loss Center.
+Rush has dropped 90 pounds in less than six months, thanks to the Florida-based Quick Weight Loss Center.

 That's a short amount of time to lose that much weight.

-He's taking uh appetite suppressants.
+He's taking an appetite suppressant.

-Yeah, which are dangerous.
+Yeah, which is dangerous.

 It screws you up.